 Activity 3: Commune with Wildlife at Agua Hedionda Lagoon

 The Agua Hedionda watershed is a vital ecosystem right in the heart of a teeming metropolitan area.
 It extends 1.7 miles inland from the Pacific coast and is home to almost 200 species of birds.
 Not to mention, it hosts hundreds of species of plant and marine life, including numerous threatened and endangered species.
 This 400-acre swath of coastal wetlands provides wildlife and their human counterparts, a beautifully abundant refuge.

 The lagoon provides a place for migrating birds to rest while its flora filters out toxins and heavy metals sending cleaner water back into our rivers and aquifers.
 Whether by footpath or sea vessel, there is much to explore, from secluded beaches to marshland and low-tide mud flats.
 Be sure to reserve your watercraft rentals in advance, particularly during busy summer months.

 Activity 4: Frolic in the Flower Fields at Carlsbad Ranch

 One of San Diego County’s most colorful landmarks, the Flower Fields at Carlsbad Ranch have been blossoming for bloom lovers since 1965.
 Visitors journey through a sea of vibrant hues and therapeutic aromas offering an elegant and serene spot for daydreaming.
 Just try strolling through the more than 50 acres of Tecolote® Giant Ranunculus, a unique member of the buttercup family.

 Family activities include the Sweet Pea Maze, a fragrant living maze constructed with old fashioned sweet pea blossoms.
 There’s also an open-air antique tractor ride through the fields, and a whimsical Santa’s Playground.
 The Flower Fields’ season runs March 1st through May 14th of each year.
 Tickets are available for purchase starting January 1st.

-1 Great Place to Eat: Beach Plum Kitchen
+1 Great Place to Eat in Carlsbad with Kids: Beach Plum Kitchen